HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   splicing
     :   the process removing specific segments (the inrons) of a precursor messenger RNA (pre-mRNA) transcript.
 When an intron is removed the flanking RNA segments (the exons) are joined together (ligated)

+*	strand
+	:	one of the two strands of a DNA molecule (double stranded).

+*   Structural Variant (SV)
+    :   a variant in a genome where compared to the reference sequence the structure of a large stretch of DNA is changed.
+SVs include deletions/duplications (CNVs), inversions, insertions, deletion-insertions, conversions, transpositions, translocations, etc.
+    :   _**NOTE:**_  a “large stretch” is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.

 *   substitution
     *   one letter of the DNA, RNA or amino acid code is replaced (substituted) by one other letter
     *   **HGVS**-DNA: a sequence change where, compared to a reference sequence, one residue is replaced by one other residue.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/substitution/), [_RNA_](/recommendations/RNA/variant/substitution/) or [_protein_](/recommendations/protein/variant/substitution/).

 *   SV
-    :   Structural Variant (SV), a variant where the normal structure of a large stretch of DNA is altered, including copy number variants (CNV, deletions/duplications), inversions, insertions, translocations, transpositions, etc.
-    :   _**NOTE:**_  a “large stretch” is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.
+    :   see Structural Variant.

 *   trans
     :   two variants are **"in trans"** when they are on different alleles (DNA molecules, chromosomes).

 *   transition
-    :   a nucleotide variant changing a purine nucleotide to another purine nucleotide (A < > G), or a pyrimidine nucleotide to another pyrimidine nucleotide (C < > T)
+    :   a nucleotide variant changing a purine nucleotide to another purine nucleotide (A < > G), or a pyrimidine nucleotide to another pyrimidine nucleotide (C < > T).

 *   translocation
     *   a chromosome abnormality characterized by chromosome breakage and transfer of the broken-off portion to a non-homologous chromosome (based on [MESH](https://www.ncbi.nlm.nih.gov/mesh/?term=translocation){:target="\_blank"})